What nci index actually does

 Packages whose index_cache_key still matches are skipped (no re-crawl).
 Pending symbol backfills run on the writer connection before those cache probes.

---package accepts globs and is repeatable.
-Combine with --dependency-stub-package to skip walking into noisy SDKs — every consumer import of those packages collapses into an npm::… stub edge.
+--package and --dependency-stub-package accept globs or package names; each flag is repeatable or comma-separated (-p a,b, -s zod,@scope/pkg).
+Combine them to skip walking into noisy SDKs — every consumer import of those packages collapses into an npm::… stub edge.